Nano- and colloidal plastics in soil: input, plant uptake and risk assessment

 Introduction

-Plastic pollution has been identified as a key factor in soil health.
+Plastic pollution has been identified as a key factor affecting soil health.
 Yet, information on inputs and concentrations in agricultural soil is limited to microplastics (> 1 m-5 mm) or larger particles.
-There is a significant gap in knowledge regarding submicron plastics, including colloidal plastics (CPs; 1-1000 nm) and nanoplastics (NPs; 1-100 nm), primarily due to a lack of analytical methods.
+Nothing is known about submicron plastics, including colloidal plastics (CPs; 1-1000 nm) and nanoplastics (NPs; 1-100 nm), due to a lack of analytical methods.

 Importance of Submicron Plastics

-This knowledge gap is critical because mainly submicron plastics harm soil biota, are taken up by plants, and thus pose a risk to human health via the food chain.
-As plastic pollution is on the rise, it is urgent to quantify submicron plastics in agricultural soils and assess the resulting plant uptake and contamination of our food to safeguard food production.
+This is critical because mainly submicron plastics harm soil biota, are taken up by plants, and thus pose a risk to human health via the food chain.
+As plastic pollution is rising, we urgently need to quantify submicron plastics in agricultural soils and the resulting plant uptake and contamination of our food to safeguard our food production.

 Hence, the NanoSoil project is designed to test the following hypotheses: